Call for Papers: Non-bare Proper Names: Proper Names with Determiners and Modifiers in a Cross-linguistic Perspective

-Call for Book Chapter Proposals On Names, Naming, and Diversity in Youth Literature
+Call for Abstracts: On Names, Naming, and Diversity in Youth Literature

 Recent years have seen a significant increase in works of fiction that champion and celebrate diversity and inclusion for young readers.
 This literary evolutionary literature has also introduced children, to the enormous diversity of.
 The current call is for book chapters that examine how youth literature use names to present that child, adolescent, teen, and tween readers ethnic, cultural, linguistic, neurological, religious, diversity.
 Proposals centered on the use of names and naming in youth literature dealing with individuals, families, and communities from the following groupings are particularly, but by no means exclusively welcomed: